pulse2percept/pulse2percept/benchmarks/README.rst

 when that work regresses.
 Use the ``array_ptrain`` helper, as above.

-**Match the stimulus to the model.** ``BiphasicAxonMapModel`` reads pulse parameters off each electrode and rejects an image; a temporal model given a single-frame stimulus measures nothing temporal.
+**Match the stimulus to the model.** ``BiphasicAxonMapModel`` reads pulse parameters off each electrode and rejects an image, and its amplitude is a multiple of threshold (``array_ptrain(..., amp=20 * p2p.units.xTh)``) rather than a current; a temporal model given a single-frame stimulus measures nothing temporal.

 **An image is not a stimulus.** Gray levels are dimensionless, and both ``implant.stim`` and ``predict_percept`` refuse them; user code turns an image